mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 The standard library packages define many interfaces.
 For example, the `fmt` package defines the `Stringer` interface.
 It contains one method named `String`.
-Many other packages check whether values implement this interface in order to convert values to strings.
+Functions in many other packages check whether values implement this interface in order to convert values to strings.

 Any type can choose to implement this interface by defining the `String` method.